School Counseling Department

 ACT: For information and to register: http://www.act.org

-Check with your counselor or the College & Career Center Counselor (rm.
-D110) to see if you should take the Accuplacer and to get assistance with signing up.
+Feel free to check with your counselor or the College & Career Center Counselor (rm.
+D110) to see if you should take the Accuplacer and to receive assistance with signing up.

 8. Students with Disabilities Navigating the College Process